 We have helped thousands of customers to get replacement keys for their cars, home, and office.
 Sometimes, after a customer is calling us for service, they call back full of joy to let us know they have found their keys.

 When that happens, we usually ask them a few questions like: “Where did you find your keys?
 Outside?
 In the grass?
-At home?” etc. We have asked many of those customers for their answers so we can share it with you.
+At home?” etc. We have asked many of those customers for their answers so we can share them with you.
 Of course, we can’t guarantee that this article would help you find your keys, but we are confident that it’s worth reading and trying some of the tips we have for you.

 In addition, there is a difference between people who lost their keys at home, office or work, and people who lost their keys outdoors or on a night out.
 We outlined what you should do in each case.